The congruence subgroup property for mapping class groups and the residual finiteness of hyperbolic groups: Proof of the congruence subgroup property

 Fix a filling curve $a$ on $\Sigma$ that does not represent a proper power in $\pi_1(\Sigma)$.
-By the Alexander lemma, the stabiliser of its isotopy class in $\Mod(\Sigma)$ is finite.
-Without loss of generality, $a$ is based at the added puncture of $\Sigma_*$ and so represents a well defined element of $\pi_1(\Sigma)$.
-By Kra's theorem \cite{kra_nielsen-thurston-bers_1981}, the image $\alpha_*=i(a)$ under the point-pushing map is a pseudo-Anosov element of $\PMod_0(\Sigma_*)$.
+Without loss of generality, $a$ is based at the added puncture of $\Sigma_*$ and so defines an element of $\pi_1(\Sigma)$.
+By Kra's theorem \cite{kra_nielsen-thurston-bers_1981}, the image $\alpha_*=i(a)$ under the point-pushing map is a pseudo-Anosov element of $\Mod_0(\Sigma_*)$.